Japan's bid to save Olympics has an air of desperation

 "Originally there was a limit on test capacity," said Dr. Yasuyuki Sahara, senior assistant minister for global health at the Ministry of Health, Labor and Welfare.
 "We had to prioritize so only the people in dire need were given the test.
 But the capacity has been raised so now tests will be conducted at the discretion of the physician."

 Japan's official tally reached 1,000 on Tuesday.
 The figure includes more than 700 who were infected aboard the Diamond Princess cruise ship.
-Otherwise, Japan's largest cluster of cases is in Hokkaido, where 66 infections have been confirmed.
+Otherwise, Japan's largest cluster of cases is in Hokkaido, where 90 infections have been confirmed as of Friday.

 The outbreak led the governor of the prefecture that will host Olympic marathon runners to declare a state of emergency.